IaFP/ghc/README.md

-The Glorious Haskell Compiler (Forked from The Glasgow Haskell Compiler)
+The Glorioustest Haskell Compiler (Forked from The Glasgow Haskell Compiler)
 ==============================

 How to I setup this code with partial type constructors and run the programs?